 The Host traffic monitor feature allows you to monitor the traffic consumption of registered devices (local traffic is not counted) for the last 24 hours.
 The graph shows the Top 5 traffic consumers in the selected time interval (3 min / 1 hour / 3 hours / 1 day).
 Clear statistics can be useful for simple monitoring of device activity and traffic amounts, as well as bandwidth allocation or specific restrictions.

-The graph is available in the web interface on the 'Host traffic monitor' page.
+The graph is available on the 'Host traffic monitor' page in the web interface.

 To display traffic statistics on the graph, you have to register the device in your home network in advance.

 Additional tabs can be added to display the traffic of a specified device.